Treatment effect estimation by comparing observed and predicted outcomes: conditions for valid inference and practical illustration: Declarations

 \section{Declarations}

-\paragraph{Funding} This project has received funding from ZonMw HTA Methodology grant number 10580012210025 (WhyMBA).
-This dissemination reflects only the authors' views and the Commission is not responsible for any use that may be made of the information it contains.

-\paragraph{Author contribution} ES and AML conceptualized the initial study.
+\paragraph{Ethics approval and consent to participate} No patient data was used for the manuscript, except to generate synthetic data for the case study in R in the appendix.
+The data generating mechanism for the case study was based on data described in \cite{van2021comprehensive}, where the requirement of informed consent was waived by the ethics committee. \paragraph{Consent for publication} Not applicable \paragraph{Availability of data and materials} Code to generate synthetic data as used in the appendix is provided as supplementary material. \paragraph{Competing interests} All authors have completed the ICMJE uniform disclosure form and declare: support from ZonMW for the submitted work.
+RN reports research grants and honoraria from Elekta, Varian, Accuray, Sensius, dr Sennewald, MSD, and GSK, paid to their institution; JAL reports research grants from the European Union and the Dutch Cancer Society, consulting fees and honoraria paid to UMCG Research BV by IBA, is chair of the safety monitoring board of the UPGRADE trial (UMC Nijmegen), member of scientific advisory committees for IBA and RaySearch, and reports departmental research collaborations with IBA, RaySearch, Elekta, Mirada, and Siemens; Other authors declare no financial relationships with any organisations that might have an interest in the submitted work in the previous three years; no other relationships or activities that could appear to have influenced the submitted work. \paragraph{Funding} This project has received funding from ZonMw HTA Methodology grant number 10580012210025 (WhyMBA).
+This dissemination reflects only the authors’ views and the Commission is not responsible for any use that may be made of the information it contains. \paragraph{Authors' contributions} ES and AML conceptualized the initial study.
 LMM drafted the manuscript and created the figures and code under supervision of ES, AML and KGM.
 All other authors critically reviewed the manuscript and contributed to revisions.
-ES is the guarantor of this work.
-The corresponding author (LMM) attests that all listed authors meet authorship criteria and that no others meeting the criteria have been omitted
+ES is the guarantor of this work. \paragraph{Acknowledgements} Not applicable

-\paragraph{Conflict of interest} All authors have completed the ICMJE uniform disclosure form at http://www.icmje.org/disclosure-of-interest/ and declare: support from ZonMW for the submitted work.
-RN reports research grants and honoraria from Elekta, Varian, Accuray, Sensius, dr Sennewald, MSD, and GSK, paid to their institution; JAL reports research grants from the European Union and the Dutch Cancer Society, consulting fees and honoraria paid to UMCG Research BV by IBA, is chair of the safety monitoring board of the UPGRADE trial (UMC Nijmegen), member of scientific advisory committees for IBA and RaySearch, and reports departmental research collaborations with IBA, RaySearch, Elekta, Mirada, and Siemens; Other authors declare no financial relationships with any organisations that might have an interest in the submitted work in the previous three years; no other relationships or activities that could appear to have influenced the submitted work.

-\paragraph{Ethics approval and consent to participate} This study did not involve real patient data; therefore, ethical approval was not required.